mendix/cf-mendix-buildpack/README.md

 ### Data Snapshots

 If you want to enable initializing your database and files from an existing data snapshot included in the MDA, set the environment variable `USE_DATA_SNAPSHOT` to `true` .

-Please note: this only works when the database is completely empty.
-If there are any Mendix tables defined in the database already, the Runtime will refuse the overwrite it.
-So, if you have ever started an app before setting this environment variable (thereby initializing the database), you will not be able to import a data snapshot.
+*:warning: This only works when the database is completely empty.
+If there are any Mendix tables defined in the database, the Mendix Runtime will refuse to overwrite it.
+If you have ever started an app before setting this environment variable (thereby initializing the database), you will not be able to import a data snapshot.*

 ### License Activation